Seb-Allen/The-Mandelbrot-Desktop-Background-Generator/README.md

         f(5) = 5 ** 2 + 1 = 26
         f(26) = 26 ** 2 + 1 = 677

-    We can see quite clearly that when C = 1, and we iterate our function to find the behaviour of 0, represented by z, that the sequence gets arbitrarily large.
+We can see quite clearly that when C = 1, and we iterate our function to find the behaviour of 0, represented by `z`, that the sequence gets arbitrarily large.

     When C = -1: